marcinzuchel/hello-world/README.md

 # hello-world
-description of future repositories ;)
+description of 1 file repositories ;)

 1. primes <-> liczby pierwsze
 2. chatterbot in CL in about 300 signs <-> chatterbot w 300 znakach